 Large National Banks: $593,000

-Banks are the gold standard in business financing.
-They offer the best rates, long repayment terms and high average business loan amounts.
-In fact, the average business loan issued by large banks was $593,000 in 2017, according to the most recent Federal Reserve Banks’ data.
+Banks are considered the gold standard in business financing.
+They can offer some of the best rates, long repayment terms and high average business loan amounts.
+The average business loan amount issued by large banks was $593,000 in 2017, according to the most recent Federal Reserve Banks’ data.

 Large banks generally shy away from smaller commitments as lower principals accrue less interest.
 Banks are also risk-averse, preferring to work with large established corporations over smaller ones.

 For this reason, they’re not the right fit for every business owner.
-If you’re looking for modest loan amounts or your credit profile doesn’t meet a bank’s strict requirements, you’ll need to look elsewhere.
+If you’re looking for modest loan amounts or your credit profile doesn’t meet a bank’s strict requirements, you’ll need to look at other lenders.

-Smaller banks (like regional banks and credit unions) tend to have less money by nature.
-This makes it difficult for them to offer the multi-million dollar loans that large national banks can and naturally makes their average small business loan amount less than that of large national banks.
+Smaller banks (such as regional banks and credit unions) tend to have less money.
+This makes it difficult for them to offer the multimillion-dollar loans that large national banks can and naturally makes their average small business loan amount less than that of large national banks.

-To be precise, according to the Federal Reserve data, the average small business loan amount was $146,000 —almost $450,000 less than larger banks.
-The risk of debt charge off on loans of such size is too significant for smaller, regional banks.
+To be precise, according to the Federal Reserve data, the average small business loan amount was $146,000 — nearly $450,000 less than larger banks.
+The risk of debt charge off on larger loans is too significant for smaller, regional banks.
 In turn, these lending institutions are a good source for small business owners looking to fund less capital-intensive projects.

 Despite the lower dollar amounts, qualification requirements for loans issued by regional banks and credit unions are strict.
 Business owners working to improve their financial profile may have to consider alternative routes to financing.